-Contact Hours/Week : 3+2(L+T) Credits : 04
+Contact Hours/Week •• 3+2(L+T) Credits : 04

-Total Lecture Hours : 39 CIE Marks : 50
+Total Lecture Hours : 40 CIE Marks : 50

 Total Tutorial Hours : 26 SEE Marks : 50

 Course Code : N1MC04 Course PCC

 This C This Course will enable students to: 1.
 Comprehend the fundamental concepts of Java environment and Object oriented programming, interpretation of Classes, Objects and the various methods usage.
-2. Interpretation and implementation of Java basic programming with the concepts such as packages, inheritance, interfaces and usage of exceptions and I/O streams.
-3. Interpretation and implementation of Thread life cycle methods, multi-threading, synchronization and running Applets.
-4. Interpretation of various Java class types and fundamentals of Networking with Java
+2. Interpret and implement Java basic programming with the concepts such as packages, inheritance, interfaces and usage of exceptions and I/O streams.
+3. Interpret and implement of Thread life cycle methods, multi-threading, synchronization and running Applets.
+4. Interpret various Java class types and fundamentals of Networking with Java

-UNIT - I08 HoursJava Programming Fundamentals: The Java Language, The Key Attributes of Object-OrientedProgramming, The Java Development Kit, A First Simple Program, Handling Syntax Errors, TheJava Keywords, Identifies in Java, The Java Class Libraries.
+Java Programming Fundamentals: The Java Language, The Key Attributes of Object-Oriented Programming, The Java Development Kit, A First Simple Program, Handling Syntax Errors, The Java Keywords, Identifies in Java, The Java Class Libraries.